 The Taskbar is an integral part of the Windows desktop that continually notifies which programs are currently running on your PC.
 Users like to pin the frequently used programs or files here so that they can be accessed immediately, only with a single click.
-Being frankly the taskbar is a much better and convenient platform than the Start menu and others.
+Frankly the taskbar is a much better and convenient platform than the Start menu and others.

 Can’t unpin icon from Taskbar in Windows 10

 If you’re unable to remove or unpin a program or app icon from Windows 10 Taskbar, here are some suggestions you may use to fix this problem:

 - Restart explorer.exe and then try